 ISSBS: One credit point represents 25 students’ working hours; one academic year last 1500 students’ working hours.

-Courses for Erasmus students are carried out in English.
-For active involvement and participation at the classes students should be at least a B2 level (intermediate) of English language proficiency within The Common European Framework of Reference for Languages.
+For active involvement and participation in the tutorials, students should be at least a B2 level (intermediate) of English language proficiency within The Common European Framework of Reference for Languages.

 The 19th article of the Statute on examination and grading of International School for Social and Business Studies defines five examination periods.
 Three of them follow each trimester and two of them take place during so called summer and autumn trimester.
 There are at least four examination dates for each course during the academic year.
 Students can take an exam after they fulfilled all the requirements defined by the curriculum.

 |Start of the study year||1 October 2022|

 |1. trimester classes||1 October 2022 – 10 December 2020|